ChristianKniep/docker-foxserver/README.md

 My idea of how a webapp should be servered..

+## But why?

+### speed

+- `deployment speed` Spawning a docker container is way faster then spawning a virtual machine (whereever this machine is hosted).
+- `node speed` as shown in my studies within the HPC field a docker container introduces very little overhead and is not dependend of the bare-metals userland performance.
+If the containers userland is faster then the bare-metal one, the container is able to beat the performance.

+### continous deployment
+As in the given scenario the EC2 instance would be up and running and within this instance the container could be changed if a new version of foxserver is deployed.

+### split of concern

+Within this monolithic Image all services are provided.
+In a later version this would be split up in multiple containers.
+In fact at least one per service.
+By linking ```--link``` the containers it is easy to spin up the infrastructure.

 ## Build

 To build the container checkout the repository and run